-(3) Consists of shares of common stock held by Newcastle, as disclosed in Amendment No. 6 to a Schedule 13D filed with the SEC on October 21, 2010.
+- (3) Consists of shares of common stock held by Newcastle, as disclosed in Amendment No. 7 to a Schedule 13D filed with the SEC on August 3, 2012.
 NCM, as the general partner of Newcastle, may be deemed to beneficially own the shares held by Newcastle.
 Newcastle Capital Group, L.L.C. ("NCG"), as the general partner of NCM, which in turn is the general partner of Newcastle, may be deemed to beneficially own the shares held by Newcastle.
 Mark E. Schwarz, as the managing member of NCG, the general partner of NCM, which in turn is the general partner of Newcastle, may also be deemed to beneficially own the shares held by Newcastle.
-Each of NCM, NCG and Mr. Schwarz disclaims beneficial ownership of the shares held by Newcastle except to the extent of their pecuniary interest therein.

-- (4) The business address of Lorex is c/o Mattig-Suter und Partner Industriestrasse 22 6302 Zug, Switzerland. - (5) Consists of shares of common stock held by Lorex, based on information provided to us by Lorex.
+Each of NCM, NCG and Mr. Schwarz disclaims beneficial ownership of the shares held by Newcastle except to the extent of their pecuniary interest therein. - (4) The business address of Lorex is c/o Mattig-Suter und Partner, Bahnhofstrasse 28, Schwyz, CH-6431, Switzerland. - (5) Consists of shares of common stock held by Lorex, based on information provided to us by Lorex.
 As disclosed in a Statement of Changes in Beneficial Ownership on Form 4 filed with the SEC by Dieter Esch on February 24, 2012, Mr. Esch is the sole stockholder of Lorex and Peter Marty is the sole officer and director of Lorex.
 Mr. Esch and Mr. Marty share voting and dispositive power over the shares held by Lorex.
-Mr. Marty has no pecuniary interest in the shares held by Lorex. - (6) The business address of Krassner L.P. is 31 East Rivo Alto, Miami Beach, Florida 33139. - (7) Consists of shares of common stock held by Krassner L.P., based on information provided to us by Krassner L.P.
-As disclosed in a Statement of Changes in Beneficial Ownership on Form 4 filed with the SEC by Brad Krassner on February 24, 2012, Krassner Investments, Inc. ("Krassner Inc.") is the general partner of Krassner L.P. and therefore has voting and dispositive power over these shares.
-Krassner Inc. disclaims any pecuniary interest in these shares except to the extent of its ownership interest in Krassner L.P. (it owns a 1% interest in Krassner L.P.).
-Mr. Krassner is the President, Director and sole stockholder of Krassner Inc. Mr. Krassner, individually, and the Krassner Family Investment Trust ("Krassner Trust") are the limited partners of Krassner L.P.
-Mr. Krassner's children are the beneficiaries of the Krassner Trust and his mother is a trustee of the Krassner Trust.
-Mr. Krassner and the Krassner Trust disclaim any pecuniary interest in these shares except to the extent of their ownership interest therein (Mr. Krassner owns an 83.5% limited partnership interest in Krassner L.P.).
-By virtue of his position with Krassner L.P., Mr. Krassner has the sole power to vote and dispose of the shares owned by Krassner L.P. - (8) Consists of 34,064,466 shares of common stock held by Newcastle.
+Mr. Marty has no pecuniary interest in the shares held by Lorex. - (6) The business address of Ronald L. Chez is 219 E. Lake Shore Drive, Chicago, Illinois 60611. - (7) Consists of shares of common stock held by individual retirement accounts for the benefit of Ronald L. Chez and Ronald L. Chez individually, as disclosed in Amendment No. 1 to a Schedule 13D filed with the SEC on April 26, 2013. - (8) Consists of 48,614,513 shares of common stock held by Newcastle.
 Mr. Schwarz may be deemed to beneficially own the shares held by Newcastle by virtue of his power to vote and dispose of such shares.
 Mr. Schwarz disclaims beneficial ownership of the shares held by Newcastle except to the extent of his pecuniary interest therein. - (9) Consists of 500,000 shares of common stock held by Dieter Esch and 28,677,115 shares of common stock held by Lorex.
 Mr. Esch is the sole stockholder of Lorex and Peter Marty is the sole officer and director of Lorex.
 Mr. Esch and Mr. Marty share voting and dispositive power over the shares held by Lorex.
-Mr. Marty has no pecuniary interest in the shares held by Lorex. - (10) Consists of 233,240 shares of common stock held by Brad Krassner and 29,759,077 shares of common stock held by Krassner L.P.
-Krassner Inc. is the general partner of Krassner L.P. and therefore has voting and dispositive power over these shares.
-Krassner Inc. disclaims any pecuniary interest in these shares except to the extent of its ownership interest in Krassner L.P. (it owns a 1% interest in Krassner L.P.).
-Mr. Krassner is the President, Director and sole stockholder of Krassner Inc. Mr. Krassner, individually, and the Krassner Trust are the limited partners of Krassner L.P.
-Mr. Krassner's children are the beneficiaries of the Krassner Trust and his mother is a trustee of the Krassner Trust.
-Mr. Krassner and the Krassner Trust disclaim any pecuniary interest in these shares except to the extent of their ownership interest therein (Mr. Krassner owns an 83.5% limited partnership interest in Krassner L.P. and the Krassner Trust owns a 15.5% limited partnership interest in Krassner L.P.).
-By virtue of his position with Krassner L.P., Mr. Krassner has the sole power to vote and dispose of the shares owned by Krassner L.P.

-(11) Consists of shares of common stock issuable upon the exercise of options held by John Murray individually.
+Mr. Marty has no pecuniary interest in the shares held by Lorex. - (10) Consists of shares of common stock issuable upon the exercise of options held by John Murray individually.
 Mr. Murray is the Chief Financial Officer of NCM.
-Mr. Murray disclaims beneficial ownership of the 34,064,466 shares held by Newcastle.

-(12) Consists of 93,233,898 shares of common stock and 50,000 shares of common stock issuable upon the exercise of options.
+Mr. Murray disclaims beneficial ownership of the 48,614,513 shares held by Newcastle. - (11) Consists of 77,791,628 shares of common stock and 50,000 shares of common stock issuable upon the exercise of options.